 We have made it to day 8 of our 12 Days of Gluten Free Cookies series.
 You're gonna love this new Cocoa Cookies Recipe!!
 Honestly, I am feeling the cookie craze over here.
 After Christmas is over, I am going on a liquid diet for New Year's followed by a much needed veggie overdose.
 Who's with me?
 Until then though, it's cookies for days!!

 - All of the recipes in this series are gluten free and vegetarian.
 Some are vegan, and some are dairy free too.
 If you have a dietary restriction, some of the recipes may just be a simple substitution away from fitting into your diet.
 Please check the recipes before deciding that a cookie is not for you.
 If you have any questions, leave me a comment.
 I am here for you!!

 - I used King Arthur Flour – gluten free multi-purpose flour for all of the cookies in this series.
-Why?
-First, I am not affiliated with King Arthur Flour in any way.
 I simply wanted to make sure that all of the ingredients I used for these cookies were easy to find.
 Second, I know that custom blending flours can be intimidating.
 So for now, we are going to stick with something easy.
 I also love Vanilla Extract from King Arthur Baking Company.
 Their Vanilla Extract is great quality and is a pantry staple that you can use time and time again in recipes.

 These shortbread-esque chocolate cookies are almost impossible to stop munching on.
 Even our little fruit bandit was obsessed with them and was caught numerous times stealing these crunchy little morsels off of the cookie plate.